 But sometimes the worksheet name might not be visible.
 In that case, use these small left and right arrow icons to scroll to left and right.

-To scroll to the first and last worksheet of a workbook, you have to press CTRL key on your keyboard and then left click on the mouse when your mouse pointer is on the left arrow icon and right arrow icon respectively.
+To scroll to the first and last worksheet of a workbook, you have to press the CTRL key on your keyboard and then left-click on the mouse when your mouse pointer is on the left arrow icon and right arrow icon respectively.